FuriousYETI/Automatic-Time-Table-Generation-Hello-World-/README.md

   - unscheduled_courses.xlsx - Report of courses that couldn't be fully scheduled
   - teacher_timetables.xlsx - Individual schedules for all faculty members
   - Exam_timetable.xlsx - The exam timetable for Jan-April session
-- *Screenshot Placeholder*: [Insert screenshot of the terminal showing the python TT_gen.py command and the output messages]

 ---